-Creating Reference List Entries for Multiple Authors
+Creating Reference List Entries for Citing Multiple Authors APA 7

-Continue adding authors, including the seventh author.
+Continue adding authors, including the nineteenth.

-More Than Seven Authors
+More Than Twenty Authors

-In-Text Citations for Multiple Authors
+In-Text Citation APA Multiple Authors

-When a book has six or more authors, cite only the surname of the first author followed by et.al. and the year for the first and subsequent citations.
+When a book has three or more authors, cite only the surname of the first author followed by et al. and the year for the first and subsequent citations.